andrewzho/TowerMasters/docs/final.md

 By framing the problem within the context of reinforcement learning and advanced neural architectures, our project not only showcases the power of AI in handling complex, dynamic tasks but also highlights the necessity of such methods over traditional rule-based approaches.

 ## Approaches
-### Baseline Methods
-- **Proximal Policy Optimization (PPO):** Initially used to establish a reliable baseline.
-PPO provided stable and promising early results for the agent’s performance.
-- **Soft Actor-Critic (SAC):** Also evaluated as a baseline.
-Although SAC was tested, its performance was ultimately inferior to PPO, which is why the focus shifted towards PPO-based enhancements.

-Ran tool

-Ran tool

-Search files...

-Search files...

-Search files...

-Read file: README.md
-## Approaches

 ### Baseline Approaches